Saving with solar is simple. Ask anyone who has done it.

-AssumptionsGraphs are based on a 5.7 kW system priced at $18,055.00 taxes included, an escalation rate of 3.6% annually and a panel degradation of 0.5% annually.
+AssumptionsGraphs are based on a 6.4 kW system (20 * LG320 watt panels) priced at $16,700 installation cost included, an escalation rate of 3.6% annually and a panel degradation of 0.1% annually.
 Based on good South facing roof in NS.
+(Azimuth 180 degrees + 25 degree slope).

 Protect yourself from power rate increases.
 When the rate goes up, your ROI shortens.